Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Utility Network/Connected Trace/README.md

-# Find connected features in a utility network
+# Find connected features in utility networks

 Find all features connected to a set of starting points in a utility network.